Why Is My Cat Leaving Tiny Blood Spots? (8 Reasons And When To Worry)

 The most common causes are constipation or diarrhea.

-When your cat is suffering from constipation, it will be having problems moving its bowels regularly.
 This is due to the stools being very hard and dry which gets stuck in the intestines.

 Your cat will have to strain a lot to force out its stools and this can cause micro tears in its rectum.